Yan-Coquoz/Project-13-Bank-API/.github/ISSUE_TEMPLATE/profile-feature.md

 After successfully logging in, a user should be able to:

-- [ ] See their profile page
+- [ ] See their profile page (Voir leur page de profil)
-- [ ] See their first name on the profile page
+- [ ] See their first name on the profile page (Voir leur prénom sur la page de profil)
-- [ ] See placeholder bank account information
+- [ ] See placeholder bank account information (Voir les informations de compte bancaire de l'espace réservé)

 For more information on accessing the design assets, see the [Design Assets section in the README](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API#design-assets).